Pricing, bundling, and driver behavior in crowdsourced delivery: Experimental Design

 We generate instances with varying numbers of tasks $|M|\in \{30, 60, 90, 120\}$ and fractions $p\in \{0.1, 0.2, 0.3, 0.4, 0.5\}$ to determine the numbers of drivers $|N|=p\cdot |M|$.
 To ensure comparability between instances, we started by generating ten \emph{full-scale instances} as a base set.
 We chose this design in order to be able to draw conclusions about the impact of different ratios of tasks to \crowdshippers while keeping the distribution of locations of tasks and \crowdshippers as well as the \crowdshippers' behavioral classes comparable across instances.
 Each full-scale instance consists of 120 tasks and 60 drivers.
 We further diversified the instances by employing distinct driver class allocation patterns, which assign drivers to one of the three unique behavioral classes that will be described in \cref{sec:behavioralclasses}.
-We created eight such patterns for each full-scale instance: three single-class patterns (each consisting of drivers exclusively from one behavioral class) and five mixed-class patterns (with drivers randomly assigned among the three classes).
-This led to 80 full-scale instances.
+We created eight such patterns for each full-scale instance: three single-class patterns (each consisting of drivers exclusively from one behavioral class) and five mixed-class patterns. \blue{For each mixed-class pattern, we ensure for every instance defined by $|M|$ and $p$ that the driver pool contains equal numbers from each class.
+Moreover, across different $|M|$ and $p$ levels, the drivers in the corresponding full-scale instances are kept in the same class.
+Class assignments are randomized, subject to these constraints.} This led to 80 full-scale instances.
 For each of the 80 full-scale instances, reduced instances were derived by selecting the first $|M|$ tasks and the first $p\cdot |M|$ drivers.
 Our approach ensures that each instance contains an equal number of drivers from each class and that the same driver is consistently assigned to the same class across instances.
 This procedure led to 20 unique instances of different dimensions generated for each full-scale instance, resulting in a total number of 1,600 of instances.